Economic impact of the COVID-19 pandemic: Southeast Asia

 Maybank economists rated Thailand as being most at risk, with the threat of the viral outbreak's impact on tourism causing the Thai baht to fall to a seven-month low.

-In Indonesia, over 10,000 Chinese tourists cancelled trips and flights to major destinations such as Bali, Jakarta, Bandung, etc., over coronavirus fears.
+In Indonesia, over 10,000 Chinese tourists cancelled trips over coronavirus fears.
 Many existing Chinese visitors are queuing up with the Indonesian authority appealing for extended stay.
 Panic buying has also hit the capital city, Jakarta.
 As the first reported cases of COVID-19 was announced by the government at 3 March.

 In Malaysia, economists predicted that the outbreak would affect the country's GDP, trade and investment flows, commodity prices and tourist arrivals.
 Initially, the cycling race event Le Tour de Langkawi was rumoured to be cancelled, but the organiser stated that it would continue to be held as usual.
-Despite this, two cycling teams, the Hengxiang Cycling Team and the Giant Cycling Team, both from China, were pulled from participating in this race due to fear of the coronavirus pandemic.
-As the outbreak situation has worsened, some of the upcoming concerts held in the country, such as Kenny G, Jay Chou, Joey Yung, The Wynners, Super Junior, Rockaway Festival and Miriam Yeung, were postponed to a future date, and the upcoming Seventeen concert was cancelled.
+As the outbreak situation has worsened, some of the upcoming concerts held in the country were postponed or cancelled.

 The Philippines reported that its GDP contracted by 9.5% in 2020, its worst contraction since World War II.
-The last full-year contraction in the country was in 1998 amidst the Asian financial crisis where its GDP grew by −0.5%.
+The last full-year contraction in the country was in 1998 due to the 1997 Asian financial crisis, where its GDP grew by −0.5%.
 The 2020 contraction was also worse than the 7% contraction in 1984.

 Vietnam, who had clamped down early to prevent the spread of the coronavirus, was expected to be the only country in the South East Asia region that was expected to grow in 2020.